On this page

 Frequently asked questions

-Why can't I find someone's cell phone number in public records?
+Can you find a cell phone number in public records?

 Is it worth checking court records for a phone number?

-Sometimes, yes.
-Civil court filings — particularly small claims, landlord-tenant disputes, and collection actions — occasionally include phone numbers as part of the contact information provided by one of the parties.
+Sometimes.
+Civil court filings, particularly small claims, landlord-tenant disputes, and collection actions, occasionally include phone numbers as part of the contact information provided by one of the parties.
 This is not a reliable universal source, but it is worth checking for anyone who has been involved in civil litigation.
-Our court record search guide explains how to access filings by county for the relevant jurisdictions.
+Our court record search guide explains how to access filings by county.

 Can I use these searches for jobs, housing, or insurance decisions?